How To Take Your Little Kids To The Utah Color Festival

 • The first color toss starts at 11:00 AM

-• No outside holi powder is allowed onto the temple grounds.
+• No outside holi powder is allowed into the temple grounds.

 • Also, don't bring any weapons, alcohol, or meat with you or it will be confiscated.

 • Traditional holi powder is made with ground spices and flowers (sounds lovely) but the holi powder at most festivals is made with cornstarch and dyes.
-It's organic and safe to use on skin and it won't kill grass.
+It's organic, safe to use on skin, and it won't kill grass.

 • If you do run out of powder, you can buy more at a kiosk on the east side of the stage, but it costs a little more than buying it ahead of time online.